Best Endurance Ride Horse Breeds + Exactly What To Look For

 You also find a lot of horses that are half-Arabians.

-As we mentioned at the beginning of the article, Arabians are the most used horse breed for these races. isey have the perfect dimensions and weight to do well in endurance races.
+As we mentioned at the beginning of the article the absolute most-used horse breeds for these races are the Arabians.
+They seem to have the perfect dimensions and weight in order to do well in endurance races.

-This also means that you will find a lot of crossbreeds that are half Arabian horses, which will do well over long distances.
+This also means that you will find a lot of crossbreeds that are half Arabian horses which will do well with long distances.

-Whenever you breed an Arabian horse with any other horse breed, you typically get a good horse for running distance races.
-So, it doesn’t have to be a purebred Arabian horse to do well.
+Whenever your breed an Arabian horse with any other horse breed you typically get a good horse for running distance races.
+So it definitely doesn’t have to be a purebred Arabian horse in order to do well.

-Find a horse that works well with you and has a temper you can work with.
-As you probably know, all horses are different and have their personality, so it’s really important to watch how the horse behaves when you push it and try to go the extra mile.
+Find a horse that works well with you and have a temper you can work with.
+All horses are different and have their own personality, as you probably know, so it’s really important to watch how the horse behave when you push it and try to go the extra mile.

 Thoroughbreds

-The thoroughbred horse is another great racehorse that can be used for long distances.
-They are built quite similar to Arabian horses but generally a little taller.
+Another great racehorse for longer distances is the thoroughbred horses.
+They are built quite similar to Arabian horses but they are generally a little taller.

 Thoroughbreds are typically around 16 hands tall to the withers (64 inches or 163 centimeters).
-They are very tall horses, which gives them an advantage in the field.
+They are very tall horses which gives them an advantage on the field.

-Even though they are a little taller than Arabian horses, they can be great.
-You will often find thoroughbred horses in the lineup during endurance races.
+Even though they are a little taller than Arabian horses they can be great.
+You will often find thoroughbred horses among the lineup when you watch endurance races.

 The Characteristics Of A Great Horse For Endurance Riding

-We can get pretty specific here, and we will now break it down into 4 things.
+We can actually get pretty specific here and we will now break it down into 4 things.

 Not too tall

 So why do we not want the horse to be as tall as possible?
-It would seem logical to look for a horse with as long legs as possible to go over long distances.
-That’s not the case.
+It would seem logical to look for a horse with as long legs as possible in order to go over the long distances.
+The That’s simply not the case.

 This is because the extra height comes with additional extra weight.

-We don’t want a heavy horse, so we must get a good medium-sized horse between 14 and 15 hands tall.
-This has often been proven to be the ideal height for a long-distance horse.
+We don’t want to have a horse that is too heavy so we need to get a good medium-sized horse that is between 14 and 15 hands tall.
+This has been proven many times to be the ideal height for a long-distance horse.

 Slim muscles

-Just like we don’t want a heavy horse, we do not want a horse with too much muscle.
-When you think about big muscles, it might seem like a good thing, but we are looking more after muscles built differently.
+Just like we don’t want a heavy horse we do not want a horse with too big muscles either.
+It might seem like a good thing at first when you think about big muscles but we are actually looking more after muscles that are built a little differently.

-These muscles do well over a long distance and are also the type of muscles you find in human marathon runners.
+These are muscles that do well over a long distance and they are also the type of muscles you find on human marathon runners.

 This is something you need to develop in the horse by training.
-As you go longer and longer distances with your horse, it will develop the right muscle fibers inside the muscles.
+As you go longer and longer distances with your horse it will develop the right type of muscle fibers inside the muscles.

 A strong will

-We need a horse with a strong will, but it also needs to be pretty calm.
+We need a horse with a strong will but it also needs to be pretty calm at the same time.

-Character is extremely important when discussing conditioning a horse to complete (or win) an endurance race.
+The character is extremely important when we are talking about conditioning a horse toward completing (or winning) an endurance race.

 This is what you should look for: